JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7892 days**.

-And here is a just a random fact -  **Teenage suicide is the second cause of death in the state of Wisconsin**.
+And here is a just a random fact -  **If someone was to fly once around the surface of the moon, it would be equal to a round trip from New York to London**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)